temporalio/documentation/docs-src/app-dev-context/connect-to-a-cluster.md

 :::caution

-A Temporal Client cannot be initialized and used inside Workflow Execution.
+A Temporal Client cannot be initialized and used inside a Workflow.
 However, it is acceptable and common to use a Temporal Client inside an Activity to communicate with a Temporal Cluster.

 :::